nikitavoloboev/data/networking/networking.md

 - [Server-sent events: a simple way to stream events from a server (2021)](https://jvns.ca/blog/2021/01/12/day-36--server-sent-events-are-cool--and-a-fun-bug/)
 - [Mesh Network Lab](https://github.com/mwarning/meshnet-lab) - Emulate mobile ad-hoc mesh networks of hundreds of nodes on a computer.
 - [Connectivity: Wireless & Wired](https://www.electronics-notes.com/articles/connectivity/)
+- [IPv6 ULA (Unique Local Address) registry](https://ula.ungleich.ch/) - Contains all of the prefixes that were in the sixxs database.